Xilinx/llvm-aie/README.md

 In order to support the unusual architecture features of AI Engine, this repository adds LLVM support for several specific features:
 - support for non-power of 2 pointers;
 - improved TableGen support for specifying operand latencies and resource conflicts of exposed pipeline instructions;
-- scheduler support for negative operand latencies;
+- scheduler support for negative operand latencies (i.e. an instruction writing to a register may be scheduled *after* a corresponding use);
+- scheduler support for slot assignment when instructions that can be issued in multiple VLIW slots;
 - support for selecting relocations for instructions with multiple encodings;
 - support for architectures with code alignment restrictions;
-- improved register allocation support for complex register hierarchies;
+- improved register allocation support for complex register hierarchies, specifically related to spills of sub-registers of large compound-registers;

 ## Disclaimer